Livin La Pura Vida: Plot

-Bart finds Lisa upset and she reveals to him her financial concerns, so Bart suggests they show their parents the expenses in Kirk's book.
-They sneak into the master bedroom to look for the evidence.
-Underneath the bed they find what Lisa believes to be rare priceless artifacts, which Lisa believes the Van Houtens are smuggling to pay for their vacation.
-When she tries to expose this, Kirk tells her off, pointing out that they are just salt and pepper shakers: they were meant to be a gift for the families.
+Lisa reveals her financial concerns to Bart, so he suggests showing their parents the expenses in Kirk's book.
+They sneak into the master bedroom and find what Lisa believes to be priceless artifacts, which Lisa thinks the Van Houtens are smuggling to pay for their vacation.
+When she exposes this, Kirk says they are salt and pepper shakers that were meant to be gifts for the families.

-The next morning, the Simpsons decide to leave the trip and are quickly given their bill by Kirk.
-In revenge for Kirk charging them extra for ruining the trip, the family sneaks back into the bedroom to take the salt and pepper shakers but inadvertently discover a painting of the explorer Kirkedemious Van Houten, who built the house the Van Houtens own, and confront the Van Houtens for making people pay for the trip with their own money while they get to use the house for free.
-In the middle of the commotion, Marge has a heart to heart with Patty, apologizing for causing her break-up with Evelyn.
-She tells Patty that while Homer hates her, Evelyn loves her more than anything else in the world.
-Patty then agrees to reconcile with Evelyn.
+The Simpsons decide to leave.
+Because Kirk charged them extra for ruining the trip, the family tries to take the shakers but discovers a painting of Kirkedemious Van Houten, who built the house the Van Houtens own.
+They confront the Van Houtens for making people pay while they use the house for free.
+Meanwhile, Marge apologizes to Patty.
+She says that while Homer hates her, Evelyn loves her.
+Patty agrees to reconcile with Evelyn.

-Kirk bitterly refunds the families their money back so they can enjoy the vacation like they intended to.
-Homer wants to go back to the waterfall to retake the perfect photo of him and Marge, but she convinces him that their vacation is not about being perfect, it is about living in the moment, just as a reconciled Patty and Evelyn kiss on the zipline.
+Kirk refunds the families.
+Homer wants to retake the photo, but Marge says their vacation is not about being perfect but is about living in the moment.
+Meanwhile, Patty and Evelyn kiss on the zipline.

+Production

+Fortune Feimster guest starred as Evelyn, Patty's new girlfriend.

 Reception

+Viewing figures

+The episode earned a 0.8 rating with a 4 share and was watched by 2.08 million viewers, which was the most watched show on Fox that night.